-There is no requirement for learners to have achieved prior qualifications or to have prior skills, knowledge or understanding before undertaking an Access to HE Diploma.
+There is no requirement for learners to have achieved prior qualifications or prior skills, knowledge or understanding before undertaking an Access to HE Diploma.
 However, learners would be expected to be able to demonstrate the skills and ability to study at Level 3.
-Most universities require learners to have achieved GCSE English and Maths at a grade of at least 4/5 or C; you would need to think about how you can help learners to meet these requirements if they have not already achieved these.
+Most universities require learners to have achieved GCSE English and Maths at a grade of at least 4/5 or C; you need to think about how you can help learners meet these requirements if they have not already achieved these.

 - You must ensure that teaching staff have the professional competence, skills and subject expertise to teach and assess all the units of each diploma they deliver.

 What else do I need to think about?